 Written by Evan Hunter from a short story by Daphne du Maurier

-My thoughts on The Birds are not original, not by a long shot.
+These thoughts on The Birds are not original, not by a long shot.
 The critic that nails the meaning of this show is again the great Robin Wood, in his book Hitchcock’s Films.
 In a nutshell, Wood’s ‘complacency’ theory simply says that the bird attacks express the tensions between the characters.
 The bizarre sci-fi bird revolt knocks us from our cozy privileged perch.
 Peace and security aren’t an entitlement, but in normal life we expect them to remain the status quo.
 Hitchcock and Hunter suggest that such complacent illusions can vanish in a flash.
-Anxiety in 1963 was commonly traced to the atom bomb, but The Birds is more universal in its view.
+Anxiety circa 1963 was commonly traced to the atom bomb, but The Birds is more universal in its view.
 Chaos never erupts from an expected direction.
-Beautiful as it may be, the world is capable of dealing out merciless destruction and ruin that have nothing to do with moral merit.
-We see it every night on the national news, and we wonder — ‘it’s always someone else losing everything, when will it be us?’
+Beautiful as it may be, the world is capable of dealing out merciless destruction and ruin that have nothing to do with moral values.
+We see it every night on the national news, and we wonder — ‘it’s always someone else losing everything.
+When will it be me?’

 Unlike Antonioni, Hitchcock delivers what his audience came to see.
-The most violent shocks of his film career splatter the screen with a barrage of special effects.
+The most violent shocks in his film career splatter the screen with a barrage of special effects.
 The mass bird attacks are still kinetic wonders.
-They also ignore typical thriller movie pacing.
-One bird attack set-piece is followed almost immediately by another even more ferocious assault.
+They ignore typical thriller movie pacing: one bird attack set-piece is followed almost immediately by another even more ferocious assault.
 Masterful subjective suspense makes us experience the dread of investigating dangerous rooms.
 To a nervous middle-aged woman, a row of broken teacups is a red flag for CHAOS.

 Hitchcock’s most ‘auteurist’ shot is taken from a locked camera position (?) high above Bodega Bay as hordes of seagulls descend to attack Main Street.
 People scurry like ants with their anthill on fire.
 Does the God’s Eye View imply that the birds are a divine plague sent to torment humankind?
 The birds represent everything that batters at human tranquility.
 We have no answer for why every bird attack seems to follow Melanie, as if to prevent her from joining the Brenner family.
 The innocent Annie dies protecting children.
-The admittance of the lovebirds into the getaway car can be explained to keep little Cathy’s nerves under control, yet it remains one of the film’s thematic mysteries.
+The admittance of the lovebirds into the getaway car can be explained to keep little Cathy’s nerves under control, yet it remains a thematic mystery.

 In its day The Birds was a nervous roller-coaster ride comparable to Spielberg’s Jaws.
 It remains so for this viewer.
 The rich color and widescreen framing have always been flawless, as we follow Hitchcock’s careful sense of territory in the town of Bodega Bay.
 Bernard Herrmann is credited as a special sound consultant.
 The specially processed electronic audio track is particularly interesting to study — little expressionistic audio tones sneak in here and there, and they are quite unnerving.

 The docu extras are particularly good for this title, mainly because there are so many clips to show, of incomplete effects and Tippi Hedren’s screen test.
-She seems to have been chosen expressly because she projected a surface and no specific deeper personality.
-A professional model back then knew how to follow precise direction.
+She seems to have been chosen expressly because she projected a surface with no specific deeper personality.
+A professional model knows how to follow precise direction.
 Hitchcock wasn’t looking for interpretive emoting; he wanted to create much of Hedren’s performance with montage.